pote/gpm/README.md

 ### Plugins

-As of version [v1.1.1](https://github.com/pote/gpm/releases/tag/v1.1.1) gpm supports plugins, the intent of which is the ability to add powerful non-core features to gpm without compromising the complexity of its codebase.
+As of version [v1.1.1](https://github.com/pote/gpm/releases/tag/v1.1.1) gpm supports plugins, the intent of which is the ability to add powerful non-core features to gpm without compromising the simplicity of its codebase.

 The way gpm plugin works is simple: whenever an unknown command is passed into gpm it will look for an executable in your `$PATH` called `gpm-<command>` and if it exists it will run it while passing all extra arguments to it, simple yet powerful.